Tomás Ó Sé: Club

 In 2000, an Ghaeltacht reached the final of the county senior championship for the very first time. Ó Sé's side were the red-hot favourites but their opponents Dr Crokes took charge.
 A hard-fought 1–4 to 0–6 score line resulted in defeat for an Ghaeltacht.

 In 2001, an Ghaeltacht regrouped and reached a second consecutive county final with Tralee-based club Austin Stacks providing the opposition. Ó Sé's side were well prepared.
 A conclusive 1–13 to 0–10 victory gave Ó Sé his first county winners' medal.

 An Ghaeltacht surrendered their club title in 2002, however, the following year Ó Sé's side were back in the county championship decider.
 Laune Rangers were the opponents on this occasion, however, the game ended in a 0–10 apiece draw.
 The replay a fortnight later was a much more conclusive affair.
 A 0–12 to 2–4 score line gave an Ghaeltacht the victory and gave Ó Cinnéide a second county winners' medal in three years.
 This victory allowed the club to represent Kerry in the provincial club championship.
 A successful campaign saw Ó Sé's side reach the provincial final against St Senan's of Clare.
 A close game developed, however, the Kerrymen held on in the end to secure a 1–8 to 1–6 victory, giving Ó Sé a Munster club winners' medal.

 An Ghaeltacht continued their march in the All-Ireland series and on St. Patrick's Day 2004 played in the All-Ireland club championship final.
-Caltra from Galway, provided the opposition and an exciting game developed.
+Caltra from County Galway, provided the opposition and an exciting game developed.
 Dara Ó Cinnéide faced the heartbreak of missing a goal in the dying seconds as an Ghaeltacht lost out by just a single point – 0–13 to 0–12.

 The following few years saw Ó Sé enjoy little success with the club after the victories of the earlier parts of the decade.